From Invisible Rooms to Roman Fakes: Read the Papers Online

-Our Conservation and Philosophy Symposium will explore the intersections and interactions between the two disciplines, providing an opportunity to bring the insights of philosophy to conservation debates around topics including plaster casts and replicas, the re-creation of modern artworks, the reasons why works of art are restored or seen as over-restored, the anthropology of forgery - and many other issues.
+Our Conservation and Philosophy Symposium back in November 2020 explored the intersections and interactions between the two disciplines, providing an opportunity to bring the insights of philosophy to conservation debates around topics including plaster casts and replicas, the re-creation of modern artworks, the reasons why works of art are restored or seen as over-restored, the anthropology of forgery - and many other issues.

 Symposium Covenever: David A.Scott, FIIC, Ph.D.
 Professor Emeritus

 The event programme is available at the bottom of this page.